WillCusick/SV-Discord-Bot/README.md

 # Shadowverse Bot

 This is a fork of the Shadowverse Discord's bot.

-It just replace the `!` prefix with `v!` for command namespacing reasons.
+Changes:

+- The prefix is now `v!` instead of `!`
+- Removed the spam check feature.
+It was the cause of some crashes and was unneeded for my purposes.
+- Allow capital prefixes (since mobile auto-capitalizes the first letter).
+E.g., both `v!` and `V!` are acceptable prefixes

 ### Adding this bot